-Jessica Rodriguez, the Director of the Alliance for College and Career Readiness at Reaching Higher NH, recently went on a tour of area businesses with Belmont High School students to learn more about what they are interested in and how these school tours help them with planning their futures.
+Jessica Rodriguez, the former Director of the Alliance for College and Career Readiness at Reaching Higher NH, went on a tour of area businesses with Belmont High School students to learn more about what they are interested in and how these school tours help them with planning their futures.
 Here’s her reflection of the event:

 April was Hospitality Month, where over the course of thirty days, over five hundred students participated in seventy eight business tours and other planned activities to learn about the diverse array of hospitality career opportunities that exist in New Hampshire today.
 New Hampshire Hospitality Month is coordinated by the NH Lodging and Restaurant Association (NHRLA) and further promoted through the NH Sector Partnerships Initiative (SPI), an industry-led program that provides funding, training expertise and other resources to help companies on workforce development.

 During Hospitality Month, local businesses open their doors to middle and high school students and arrange tours and meetings with employees in restaurants, ski resorts, concert venues, and hotels, among others.

 “Hospitality Month offers students a chance to see and interact with companies in the hospitality industry and gain a better understanding of the significant opportunities that exist in these fun and fast-paced organizations,” said Amie Pariseau, education and workforce development director for the NHLRA and the hospitality sector advisor for SPI.